mjskay/ggdist/README.md

 ## Feedback, issues, and contributions

 I welcome feedback, suggestions, issues, and contributions!
-Contact me at <mjskay@northwestern.edu>.
+I am not particularly reliable over email, though you can contact me at
+<mjskay@northwestern.edu>.
+On [Twitter](https://twitter.com/mjskay) I am
+more reliable.
 If you have found a bug, please file it [here](https://github.com/mjskay/ggdist/issues/new) with minimal code to reproduce the issue.
 Pull requests should be filed against the [`dev`](https://github.com/mjskay/ggdist/tree/dev) branch.